mdn/content/files/en-us/web/api/htmltablecellelement/align/index.md

 The possible values are:

 - `left`
-  - : Align the text to the left (default value).
+  - : Align the text to the left.
 Use `text-align: left` instead.
 - `right`
   - : Align the text to the right.
 Use `text-align: right` instead.
 - `center`